kyirong6/chip8_project/README.md

 4. the screen will then display the opcode, what has changed to the register and memory.

 #Running Emulator
-1. Open index.html file
+1. Open index.html file.
-2. Click on File in top left corner and select Choose File
+2. Click on File in top left corner and select Choose File.
-3. Navigate to Chip8 file default game 'CONNECT4' stored in chip8_project\src\components
+3. Navigate to Chip8 file games 'CONNECT4' stored in chip8_project\src\components\games
- *CONNECT4 USED FOR TESTING PURPOSES FOUND AT https://www.zophar.net/pdroms/chip8.html*
-4. Program will then load and display memory usage on bottom right of screen if succesful
+4. Program will then load and display memory usage on bottom right of screen if succesful.
+5. Click start button to begin game.

+#Connect 4 2 Player game
+ *CONNECT4 USED FOR TESTING PURPOSES FOUND AT https://www.zophar.net/pdroms/chip8.html* 1.Align 4 of your tokens to win.
+ 2.Turns will alternate between solid and empty.
+ 3.Q to move left and E to move right.
+ 4.W to place token.

 #Running Editor
 1. open Editor.html